8 Essential Home Security Tips to Make Your Home Safer

 Q: I’ve noticed a recent increase in break-ins and property theft in my neighborhood over the past few months, and I’d like to make sure my home is as safe as possible.
 I don’t have the budget to replace all of my doors and windows, though, so what are some top home security tips to increase my home’s safety?

 A: This is a great response to an increase in crime—take stock of your budget and your home’s current security situation, and follow with reasonable steps to upgrade and improve security when you can.
-Securing a home doesn’t have to mean building a prison that traps residents inside to keep intruders out; it can often be achieved by using a few creative home security ideas, and it’s natural for a new homeowner or renter to be looking for a few security tips for home safety improvement.
+Securing a home can often be achieved by using a few creative home security ideas, and it’s natural for a new homeowner or renter to be looking for a few security tips for home safety improvement.
 Fortunately, many of the best home security tips and tricks are common-sense steps that residents can take without spending a lot of money, and while others may involve some upgrades or small investments, the peace of mind knowing that your home is as safe as possible is worth it.

 Keep doors and windows secure, even when at home or leaving on short errands.

-“But I just ran over to the neighbor’s house for a few minutes!”
-This refrain is familiar to police officers everywhere while they’re taking reports of burglaries from homes where the garage door was left open, the front door unlocked, or the slider open and unattended for a brief period of time.
-One of the simplest, cheapest steps residents can take to prevent home invasion is to keep windows and doors locked at all times when they are not actively in use.
+One of the simplest, cheapest steps residents can take to prevent home invasion is to keep their windows and doors locked at all times when they are not actively in use.
 This is especially important on the first floor, as the easiest way for an intruder to gain access to a home is through first-floor windows and doors that aren’t locked.
-This doesn’t mean that residents can’t open the windows—but for good security, it’s important to make a habit of closing and locking windows when leaving them unattended, overnight, or leaving the home, and locking all doors.
+This doesn’t mean that residents can’t open the windows—but for good security, it’s important that they make a habit of closing and locking windows when leaving them unattended, overnight, or leaving the home, and locking all doors.

 There are options available for those who prefer to keep windows open more often but still want to feel safe.
 For double-hung windows, residents can purchase window wedges or small rubber feet that fit between the sashes to prevent the window from being opened more than a few inches.
 There are also more permanent devices available, such as pins and bolts that can be affixed to the sashes at various intervals to allow for ventilation.
 In addition, tools as simple as a dowel placed between the open sash and the window frame can inhibit the window from being opened further.
 Sliding windows and doors can be secured in a slightly open position using barrier bars and locking pins.

-If the existing types of locks on the doors and windows are strong and functional, including solid and secure deadbolts, then keeping those locks in use is the most important step residents can take.
+If the existing types of door locks and window locks are strong and functional, including solid and secure deadbolts, then keeping those locks in use is the most important step residents can take.
 If they aren’t, or the home is in a higher-crime area, there are additional options.
-Replacing an old deadbolt and/or the door frame into which it locks is a low-cost choice that can significantly upgrade the security of the door.
+Replacing an old deadbolt and/or the door frame into which it locks is a low-cost choice that can significantly upgrade front door security.
 Some older windows don’t have functional locks, so replacing broken locks or adding new ones where there previously weren’t any is another option that won’t break the bank.
 While it’s a more significant cost, adding safety features such as window bars or grates or replacing older doors with new solid-core security doors can make a huge difference in the home’s overall security.

 Change the locks when moving into a new home, and keep any spare keys in a secure lock box.

-Spare keys should be kept in a secure location.
+Spare keys will need to be kept in a secure location.
 A key rack in full view of a door or window is not that location—a savvy thief may see that the keys are there, opportunistically snatch them in an unattended moment, and come back at their leisure to take their time robbing the home.
-It’s critical to know where all the keys are at any given time, so a lockbox or safe is the best place to keep the spares so they’ll be accessible when needed but unavailable to casual passersby.
+It’s critical for the home’s residents to know where all the keys are at any given time, so a lockbox or safe is the best place to keep the spares so they’ll be accessible when needed but unavailable to casual passersby.

 Keep the home’s exterior well lit and consider motion detectors or infrared lighting.